First Line of Defense:

 Accurate duplicate therapy edits

 OneArk™’s Exception Tool helps us eliminate inaccurate edits and/or messages to pharmacies through our Drug Utilization Review Program.
 Our duplicate therapy criteria are totally customizable based on P&T decisions.
 This way, real duplicate therapies are recommended as hard rejects.
-For example:

 Accurate claims quantities